taichi-dev/taichi/docs/compilation.rst

 will lead to a new instantiation of **add**.

 .. note::
-  **Template signatures** are what distinguishes different instantiations of a same kernel.
+  **Template signatures** are what distinguish different instantiations of a kernel template.
   The signature of ``add(x, 42)`` is ``(x, ti.i32)``, which is the same as that of ``add(x, 1)``.
 Therefore, the latter can reuse the previously compiled binary.
   The signature of ``add(y, 42)`` is ``(y, ti.i32)``, a different value from the previous signature, therefore a new instantiation and compilation will happen.